Table of Contents Show

 RV Fire Safety

 RVs are not known for their fire-retardant materials.
 The National Fire Protection Association estimates that 20,000 RV fires occur annually.
 If a fire starts in an RV, it can spread quickly, resulting in detrimental damage and possibly death.
 Many fires begin while everyone is away.
-However, you can prevent most fire risks with a few simple precautionary tips.
+However, you can prevent most fire risks with simple precautionary tips.

 When away from your rig, unplug appliances, turn off exhaust fans, and don’t overload electrical outlets.
 Keep campfire sources away from the RV to avoid sparking a fire.